-The average cost of assisted living in Texas, as of 2021, per Genworth’s Cost of Care Survey 2020, is $3,988 / month, which is slightly under the national average of $4,000 / month.
-The areas of Texas with the most expensive assisted living include Dallas, Austin, Midland, Odessa, Victoria and San Angelo, where the monthly cost averages between $4,065 and $5,190.
-The most affordable assisted living in the state can be found in Corpus Christi, El Paso, Longview, and Texarkana, where it ranges from $2,600 to $3,260 / month.
+The average cost of assisted living in Texas, as of 2021, per Genworth’s Cost of Care Survey 2020, is $3,988 / month, which is a few hundred dollars under the national average of $4,300 / month.
+The areas of Texas with the most expensive assisted living include Houston, McAllen, College Station, Midland, Odessa, and Victoria, where the monthly cost averages between $4,750 and $5,355.
+The most affordable assisted living in the state can be found in Corpus Christi, El Paso, and Texarkana, where it ranges from $2,600 to $3,260 / month.
 Other areas with very affordable monthly rates include Sherman ($3,400), Tyler ($3,450), and San Antonio ($3,599).
-The areas of Waco, Amarillo, and Tyler have average monthly rates ($3,695 - $3,800) fairly consistent to the statewide average cost of assisted living.
+The areas of Waco, Abilene, Longview, and Austin have average monthly rates ($3,750 – $4,250) fairly consistent to the statewide average cost of assisted living.

-Memory Care, also referred to as Alzheimer's residential care, is approximately 20% – 30% more costly than is traditional assisted living.
+Memory Care, also referred to as Alzheimer’s residential care, is approximately 20% – 30% more costly than is traditional assisted living.
 This adds approximately $650 – $1,338 to the monthly cost due to the increased level of care provided and the extra safety precautions.

 Home health care is also available for those who need a slightly higher level of care (medical), and statewide, costs on average the same as regular home care.
 However, based on the geographic region within the state, the cost may be more.
 In Killeen, Austin, Beaumont, and Brownsville, the cost is approximately $1.00 more.
 In Laredo, the additional cost is much higher and averages $6.00 more.

 Texas continues to have one of the least expensive average daily rates for adult day care in the nation.
 The daily cost, per Genworth’s Cost of Care Survey 2020, averages just $32.00 in 2021, and this figure has remained fairly constant the past few years.
-Austin, Dallas, Houston, and Midland are the most expensive areas in Texas for adult day care and even in these areas, the cost ranges from $60 - $65 / day.
-The national average for adult day care is $72 /day, so even on the high end, one can find care well below this average.
-The most affordable adult day care can be found in Laredo, Corpus Christi, El Paso, Lubbock, Brownsville, and Abilene at $29 - $33 / day.
-Adult day care above the statewide average cost, but still much lower than the approximate nationwide cost, can be found in the areas of San Antonio, Victoria, Longview, and Texarkana.
-Here, the average daily costs are between $38 and $41.
+Amarillo, Dallas, Houston, and Midland are the most expensive areas in Texas for adult day care, and even in these areas, the cost ranges from $53.00 – $73.00 / day.
+The national average for adult day care is $74.00 /day, so even on the high end, one can find care well below this average.
+The most affordable adult day care can be found in Laredo, Corpus Christi, El Paso, Lubbock, Brownsville, and Longview at $25.00 – $34.00 / day.
+Adult day care above the statewide average cost, but still much lower than the approximate nationwide cost, can be found in the areas of San Antonio, Victoria, and Waco.
+Here, the average daily costs are between $37.00 and $45.00.

 Medicaid is health insurance for low-income and disabled individuals and seniors.
 Medicaid care was originally provided as institutional care (nursing home), and also provided limited personal care.
 Now states also offer Medicaid waivers, often referred to as Home and Community Based Services Waivers (HCBS).
 These waivers allow individuals to receive Medicaid care outside of nursing home residences, such as in their home, and in the community.